-Using Apama streaming analytics, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
-These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.
+Using the Streaming Analytics application, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
+These user-defined operations can, for example, alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.

-The operation logic is based on Apama’s Event Processing Language (EPL).
+The operation logic is based on Apama’s Event Processing Language (Apama EPL).

 Typical real-time analytics use cases include:

 - Remote control: Turn a device off if its temperature rises over 40 degrees.

 - Validation: Discard negative meter readings or meter readings that are lower than the previous.

 - Derived data: Calculate the volume of sales transactions per vending machine per day.